The Sexual Double Standard: Why do Men and Women View Adultery Differently?

 The Four Dynamic- Despite the visual image that's often shown in porn films, group sex isn't what it's cracked up to be, especially if the subjects involved are close friends.
 The best word to describe the set-up would be awkward.
 In the movie Bob & Carol & Ted & Alice, two married couples fight the desire to have a foursome in the midst of the swinging 60s.
 They struggled with the awkwardness of messing with the dynamics of their two complicated marriages.
 In the end, they tried to go for it, but the aftermath was more than vague.
 In the movie We Don't Live Here Anymore, the two couple swapped partners, but the ending was more explosive with much more consequences involved.
 Ultimately, the best line of defense would be to focus on your marriage/relationship and avoid the risk of a group dynamic to make things worse.

-In conclusion, sex is a weapon that make or break a relationship.
+In conclusion, sex is a weapon that could either make or break a relationship.
 Choose who you inflict it on wisely.
 Once you choose a partner, stick with them and fight for them.
 Learn to forgive, but never forget betrayal.
 It's simply not possible to forget that type of thing ever.
 The only thing you can do is adjust or break up for good.
 Be careful which option you choose, because either is long lasting.